yjylab/yjylab.github.io/content/authors/XiaoliMou/_index.md

 ---
 # Display name
-title: Yao Zhang
+title: Xiaoli Mou

 # Full name (for SEO)
-first_name: Yao
+first_name: Xiaoli Mou
-last_name: Zhang
+last_name: Mou

 # Username (this should match the folder name)
 authors:
-  - YaoZhang
+  - XiaoliMou

 # Is this the primary user of the site?
 superuser: false